kyma-project/cli/docs/03-03-examples-alpha.md

     - name: "dex"
   ```

-- To install Kyma with different configuration values than the default settings.
+- You can also install Kyma with different configuration values than the default settings.
 For details, see [Change Kyma settings](#change-kyma-settings).

 ## Upgrade Kyma